 Marine Toilets & Sewage Discharge

 The LMCD passed a stricter ordinance regarding marine toilets on Lake Minnetonka in response to the July 4, 2019 illness outbreak.
 While the discharge of sewage was already prohibited by LMCD and state and federal regulations, the new ordinance makes it clearer and takes an additional step to protect the lake and all those who enjoy it.
 It requires marine toilet macerater/grinder pumps to be removed from watercrafts and the discharge valves (“Y valves”) to be locked to prevent accidental or intentional discharge of sewage into Lake Minnetonka.
+View Details.

 Beaches are sometimes closed due to higher than recommended levels of E coli, an indicator used to determine whether the lake’s water quality is suitable for swimming.
 It is not uncommon to have the beaches closed periodically through the summer.
 Hennepin County Environmental Health samples and recommends closures of beaches when high levels of indicator organisms are found.
 Hennepin County has created a map showing beach closures throughout the County.

 Even if a beach is not closed, the CDC recommends waiting at least 24 hours after a heavy rainfall due to possible contaminants in runoff from land.
 More beach safety tips are provided below.